Thousands join convoy protests against Thai PM

 “The time is up for Prayut.
 The government has shown clearly they will not take responsibility for any loss,” shouted Nattawut Saikuar, a politician long associated with former premier Thaksin Shinawatra.

+“So far, three people were arrested in connection with this violence and police managed to seize a pistol, ammunitions and a knife from them,” he said, adding one police officer was injured.

+By 9:00 pm (1400 GMT), protesters were still at Din Daeng intersection, the site of several clashes earlier this week, defying a city-wide coronavirus curfew.

-More so-called “car mobs” were also planned in the beach city of Pattaya just two hours from Bangkok, as well as in the northern cultural hub of Chiang Mai.
+Earlier in the day, more so-called “car mobs” also rallied in the beach city of Pattaya, as well as in the northern cultural hub of Chiang Mai.

 The anti-government movement first gained momentum last July.